micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 9.md

 Solomon reigned in Jerusalem over all Israel forty years.

 ###### 31
-Then Solomon [^i]rested with his fathers, and was buried in the City of David his father.
+Then Solomon rested with his fathers, and was buried in the City of David his father.
 And Rehoboam his son reigned in his place.